 What is an Enhanced Lifetime Mortgage?

-If you are looking to release the maximum amount of equity from your estate or have your plan provider charge you a potentially lower interest rate, then taking the enhanced lifetime mortgage plan could be your golden key to a happy retirement.
+If you are looking to release the maximum amount of equity from your property or have your plans provider charge you a potentially lower interest rate, then taking the enhanced lifetime mortgage plans could be your golden key to a happy retirement.

 The enhanced lifetime mortgage, which is also known as the ‘impaired’ lifetime mortgages, is an equity release scheme where the lending criterion is dependent on your health records.

-The plan allows you to unlock more equity based on the answers you give on the health and lifestyle questionnaire your lender will provide.
+The plans allow you to unlock more equity based on the answers you convey on the health and lifestyle questionnaire your lender will provide.

 In other words, the weaker your health, the more equity you can unlock, and the lower the interest.